-Fulfillment of the school expectations for participation in Service as Action is a requirement of SA Certification process.
-Students need to show the evidence of their involvement in activities through their reflections on ManageBac, which will be monitored by SA coordinator, and SA advisors who will determine whether the students have met the SA requirements.
+Fulfillment of the school expectations for participation in Service as Action is a requiremer of the determine whether the students have met the SA requirements.

+SA Certification process.
+Students need to show the evidence of their involvement i activities through their reflections on ManageBac, which will be monitored by Sz coordinator, and SA advisors who will